 Stephen Thornsberry (Fundamentals of Speech and Debate) holds a BA and MSA from Northwestern University (Evanston, IL) and has been coaching speech and debate in the Puget Sound region for ten years.
 National Board Certified, he currently teaches mathematics, primarily statistics, at Redmond High School where members of his team regularly qualify for the state tournament.
 Stephen enjoys coaching all forms of speech and debate, especially Lincoln-Douglas which applies philosophy to address social and political issues.
 It is Stephen’s hope that young scholars from the UW’s summer program become active members of the local speech and debate community.
 Stephen is also a ski instructor at the Summit, coaches tennis at Redmond, and enjoys performing folk music.

-David Zook (Physics of Rockets & Robotics) is a lifelong teacher and technology aficionado.
+David Zook (Physics of Robotics) is a lifelong teacher and technology aficionado.
 He holds a Master’s degree from the University of Washington, and is the Owner/Founder of both Big Brains Preparatory (a boutique High School for kids that want to do more with their High School career) and Big Brains Education Enrichment in Bellevue.
 He also coaches a highly successful competition robotics team, WASABI Robotics.
-David loves working with kids, and is looking forward to another summer with the Robinson Center, this year, for the first time, teaching alongside his oldest son, Zane.
+David loves working with kids, and is looking forward to another summer with the Robinson Center.